Band geometry from position-momentum duality at topological band crossings: Introduction

-The modern study of gapless topological systems have uncovered various unconventional band crossings with fascinating phenomena.
-A band crossing in three dimensions (3D) may occur at a nodal point \cite{armitage18rmp,bradlyn16sc,isobe16prb,tang17prl,boettcher20prl,rao19n,sanchez19n,schroter19np,takane19prl,lv19prb,Schroter20sc}, a nodal line \cite{armitage18rmp,carter12prb,weng15prx,fang15prb,liang16prb,zhao17prl,bzdusek17prb,ahn18prl}, or a nodal surface \cite{liang16prb,bzdusek17prb,turker18prb,wu18prb} (Fig.~\ref{fig:nodal}).
-These band crossings are realized in the semimetallic phases of solid-state materials \cite{armitage18rmp}, the topological superconductors \cite{sigrist91rmp,nandkishore16prb,agterberg17prl,brydon18prb,venderbos18prx,link20prl}, and the spin liquids \cite{savary16rpp}.
-Recent studies of synthetic quantum matter present another set of platforms for the band crossings, including the ultracold atomic systems \cite{cooper19rmp,song19np}, the photonic systems \cite{ozawa19rmp}, and the superconducting circuits \cite{tan18prl,tan19prlweyl}.
-Distinct band-topology classifications are defined based on the symmetries and the band-crossing structures \cite{chiu16rmp}.
-For the 3D gapless topological systems, the topological classifications involve the $\mbb Z$ and $\mbb Z_2$ classifications.
+The modern study of gapless topological systems has uncovered various unconventional band crossings with fascinating phenomena.
+In two dimensions, the band crossings may take the form of nodal points \cite{castroneto09rmp,lan11prb} and nodal lines \cite{li18prb}.
+Meanwhile, in three dimensions there exist nodal points \cite{armitage18rmp,bradlyn16sc,isobe16prb,tang17prl,boettcher20prl,rao19n,sanchez19n,schroter19np,takane19prl,lv19prb,Schroter20sc}, nodal lines \cite{armitage18rmp,carter12prb,weng15prx,fang15prb,liang16prb,zhao17prl,bzdusek17prb,ahn18prl}, and nodal surfaces \cite{liang16prb,bzdusek17prb,turker18prb,wu18prb} (Fig.~\ref{fig:nodal}).
+These band crossings can occur in the solid-state semimetals \cite{armitage18rmp}, topological superconductors \cite{sigrist91rmp,nandkishore16prb,agterberg17prl,brydon18prb,venderbos18prx,link20prl}, and spin liquids \cite{savary16rpp}.
+Recent studies of synthetic quantum matter present another set of platforms for the band crossings, including the ultracold atomic systems \cite{cooper19rmp,song19np}, photonic systems \cite{ozawa19rmp}, and superconducting circuits \cite{tan18prl,tan19prlweyl}.
+Distinct band-topology classifications are defined based on the symmetries and the band-crossing structures \cite{chiu16rmp,bzdusek17prb}.
+For the gapless topological systems, the topological classifications involve the $\mbb Z$ and $\mbb Z_2$ classifications.
 Various types of integer topological invariants are proposed as the indicators of these classifications.
-For example, a $\mbb Z$ nodal point [Fig.~\ref{fig:nodal}(a)] carries a Berry monopole, leading to a quantized Chern number under an enclosing-surface integration \cite{xiao10rmp}.
-The inflation of a $\mbb Z$ nodal point may realize a $\mbb Z$ nodal surface [Fig.~\ref{fig:nodal}(b)] \cite{agterberg17prl,brydon18prb}, where the Berry-charge scenario still apply \cite{turker18prb}.
-A nodal line in a combined parity and time-reversal $PT$ symmetric system can carry a $\mbb Z_2$ monopole \cite{fang15prb,zhao17prl}.
+For example, a three-dimensional (3D) $\mbb Z$ nodal point [Fig.~\ref{fig:nodal}(a)] carries a Berry monopole, leading to a quantized Chern number under an enclosing-surface integration \cite{xiao10rmp}.
+The inflation of a $\mbb Z$ nodal point may realize a $\mbb Z$ nodal surface [Fig.~\ref{fig:nodal}(b)] \cite{agterberg17prl,brydon18prb}, where the Berry-charge scenario still applies \cite{turker18prb}.
+A 3D nodal line in a combined parity and time-reversal $PT$-symmetric system can carry a $\mbb Z_2$ monopole \cite{fang15prb,zhao17prl}.
 The according topological invariant corresponds to the linking number with additional nodal lines [Fig.~\ref{fig:nodal}(d)] \cite{ahn18prl}.